WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

         pusha

 ;
-; code is put in the text segment.
-Do not modify the code before ; or after this comment.
+; code is put in the text segment, but do not modify the code ; before this comment.
 ;

-        mov     eax, hello_msg    ; store the address of the "Hello, world!" string in the eax register call    print_string      ; print "Hello, world!"
+        mov     eax, hello_msg    ; store the "Hello, world!" string in the eax register call    print_string      ; print "Hello, world!"

         call print_nl             ; prints out a new line